ravidhu/yaspet-react/readme.md

 YASPET is a starter pack with :

-- Electron 7.
+- Electron 13.
-- Typescript 3 for main process.
+- Typescript 4 for main process.
+- React 17 for UI.

 This edition come with React for front-end and some tooling for development :